nugget/www.ropieee.org/content/software/_index.md

 *Limitations*

-Currently RoPieee does only support wired connections.
+- RoPieee requires a Raspberry Pi 2 or 3.
+- With wireless (Pi 3) we only support DHCP.